PixlGalaxy/EagleDocs/README.md

 For more details on setting up and using Vite with React, refer to the official documentation of each plugin linked above.

+### RAG storage paths

+- Instructor PDFs are stored in `backend/storage/documents` (mount this as a Docker volume to persist uploads).
+- Generated RAG indexes are written to `backend/storage/rag` (mount this directory to keep the chunked context across deployments).

+Share the course code defined by each instructor with students so they can select the course RAG from the chat experience.

 ### Official Plugins

 - **[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md)**